 One month later, the renovations to Arkham Castle have finished.
 As such, Grodd and Catwoman are ready to reclaim the power convertors for the Quake Engine.
 From there, they set their plan into motion as Arkham Castle shifts into its mobile form and heads out.

-Meanwhile, the rest of the devious Damiyos have also began to mobilize.
+Meanwhile, the rest of the devious Damiyos have also begun to mobilize.
 With the Penguin, he proceeds to get his Trojan Birdman Castle moving.

 Over with Poison Ivy, she refuses to let her plant-based paradise be conquered by her male adversaries.
 As such, she mobilizes her Juroku Plant Poison Castle off towards the battlefield.